boardsite-io/boardsite/README.md

 ## Contribute

 Contributions are always welcome.
-For small changes feel free to send us a PR.
-For bigger changes please create an issue first to discuss your proposal.
+For small changes feel free to submit a PR.
+For larger changes please create an issue first to discuss your proposal.

 Issues can also be used for